pho-veteran/stoom/reports.md

 - Call `/api/room/end` to delete LiveKit room and update database
 - Show "Meeting Ended" overlay to all participants with countdown and redirect

+**REQ-2.7:** The system shall provide a Hand Raise feature for participants:
+- Participants can raise/lower their hand via a button in the meeting controls
+- Raised hands are displayed with a visual indicator (hand icon) on participant cards
+- Host and co-hosts see a hand raise queue showing participants in order of when they raised their hand
+- Host and co-hosts can lower individual participant's hands or lower all hands at once
+- Hand raise state is synchronized in real-time via LiveKit DataChannel
+- Screen reader announcements are provided for accessibility

+**REQ-2.8:** The system shall allow Room Hosts and Co-Hosts to kick (remove) participants:
+- Display a kick button on participant cards (visible only to host/co-hosts)
+- Show confirmation dialog before kicking a participant
+- Send PARTICIPANT_KICKED message to the kicked participant via LiveKit DataChannel
+- Remove participant from LiveKit room via `roomService.removeParticipant()`
+- Display "You have been removed from the meeting" overlay to the kicked participant
+- Host cannot be kicked from the meeting

+**REQ-2.9:** The system shall allow Room Hosts to manage Co-Host privileges:
+- Host can grant co-host role to any participant via the Collaboration Settings modal
+- Host can revoke co-host role from any co-host
+- Co-host status is persisted in the database (RoomParticipant.role = "CO_HOST")
+- Co-host changes are broadcast to all participants via LiveKit DataChannel
+- Co-hosts have elevated permissions: can manage whiteboard/notes access, kick participants, end meeting, lower hands

+**REQ-2.10:** The system shall support room password management during active sessions:
+- Host can set, change, or remove room password via the Collaboration Settings modal
+- Password validation is performed via `/api/livekit/token` endpoint during join
+- Host is exempt from password validation when joining their own room
+- Password must be at least 4 characters when set
+- Password is stored securely using bcrypt hashing in the database
+- API endpoints: `GET /api/room/[roomId]/password` (check if password exists), `PUT /api/room/[roomId]/password` (set/update/remove password)

 #### Module 3: Real-time Collaboration (LiveKit Integration)

 **REQ-3.1:** The system shall connect to LiveKit server for real-time video/audio communication: